Master of Architecture, Yale University, 1980

 A.B., Architecture and Urban Planning, Princeton, 1977

-J. Scott Finn was the Ann and Batey Gresham Professor in the School of Architecture at Auburn University, where he taught beginning in 1987.
-He was the Director of the School's International Studies Program in Rome, a place-based collaboration with the University of Arkansas Rome Center for Architecture and the Humanities.
+J. Scott Finn was the Ann and Batey Gresham Professor and the Associate Program Chair in Architecture at the School of Architecture, Planning and Landscape Architecture at Auburn University, where he taught from 1980-82 and returning in 1987.
+He was the Director of the School's International Studies Program in Rome, a place-based collaboration with the University of Arkansas Rome Center for Architecture and the Humanities. http://www.auburn.edu/academic/provost/provost-spotlight/ScottFinn.html

 Scott's academic concentrations are contemporary design and history, with particular interest in the palimpsest that is Rome, the work of Louis I. Kahn, and community design.
-He is currently developing a University course in the Appreciation of Architecture and Design, based on this enthusiasm for architecture and the environment. http://vimeo.com/9800379
+He taught for many years the popular University Core Curriculum course ARCH 2600, Appreciation of Architecture and Design, based on this enthusiasm for architecture and the environment http://vimeo.com/9800379 and https://finnjs1.wordpress.com

 Consistent with the ideal of a university education, Scott sees the process of learning, as essential to helping each student to thrive in the discovery of knowledge and opportunity, and to recognize the responsibility as an individual and as a citizen to contribute to our collective culture and society.